tutumcloud/api-docs/source/includes/webhooks.md

 Parameter | Description
 --------- | -----------
-uuid | The UUID of the node cluster to terminate webhook_uuid | The UUID of the webhook handler to retrieve
+uuid | The UUID of the associated service webhook_uuid | The UUID of the webhook handler to delete

 ## Call a webhook handler